Wines listed under the Chambolle-Musigny, Cote de Nuits Region:

 The former and arguably more famous supplies the grapes from Domaine Leroy’s Musigny Grand Cru, which at an average price of over £13,000 per bottle puts itself conclusively as the most expensive wine in the world.
 Other famous producers include Domaine Comtes de Vogue, Georges Roumier, J-F Mugnier and Joseph Drouhin with the wines described as ‘the queen of all Burgundy’, or very elegantly as ‘an iron fist in a velvet glove’ due their femininity but amazing capacity for age.

-With this number of producers vying for grapes in the area, production is miniscule with Leroy’s output making up just a few hundred bottles per year.
+With this number of producers vying for grapes in the area, production is miniscule with Leroy’s own output making up just a few hundred bottles per year.